eliasjulian/eliasjulian/README.md

 # Hey, I'm Elias
-(he/him) I'm a product designer at Bonusly, a startup in Boulder, where I'm working on designing apps for healthier workplaces, specifically focusing on feedback and engagement tools.
-I also make [asciimoji.app](https://www.asciimoji.app/) and I'm exploring web3 by drawing with code over on [Foundation](https://foundation.app/@elias).
-Previously I've worked in various design and art direction roles at agencies, small and large.
-Currently living in sunny Boulder, CO but I'm an east coast transplant originally from Virginia, although I've also lived in Atlanta & Kansas City.
-Super into riding bikes, keyboards, premier league football, and playing games (always Destiny + something on the Switch).
+(he/him) I'm a senior product designer at Catalog, where I design and prototype apps for early stage startups.
+I also make [asciimoji.app](https://www.asciimoji.app/), tinker with some generative art and three.js on [fxhash](https://www.fxhash.xyz/u/uhhlias.tez), and you can watch me stumble around in the dark on [Context](https://context.app/flexbox.eth).
+Previously I've worked at startups in senior IC roles as well as various design and art direction roles at agencies, small and large.
+Located in the teeny town of Pine, CO in the Rocky Mountains.
+Lets play Destiny and talk about keebs

 ## My values
 👂 Don't be a dick